playay/ws2s/README.md

         {"command":"connect","host":"127.0.0.1","port":80}

     when "code" = 4:
-        usually means you want ws2s_server to connect 127.0.0.1,
+        usually means you want ws2s_server to connect 127.0.0.1, but ws2s_server refused
-        but ws2s_server refused to do that
+        to do that. this feature is configurable in `~/.ws2s/config.json`

     when "code" = 5:
         socket connection closed by socket server you connected to